arun-kr-reddy/notes/life.md

 - *code clarity trumps micro-optimization most of the time*
 - *if you can make it halfway and one more step, it's longer to go back and shorter to just finish, so you just finish*
 - *an engineer can do for a dime what any damn fool can do for a dollar*
+- *code is read more than it is written*